umutdeveloper/hopi-image-zoom/README.md

-# Hopi Image Zoom Library
+# Image Zoom Library

-Hopi Image Zoom is a versatile JavaScript library that enables users to zoom in and out on images, as well as pan around them with ease.
+Image Zoom is a versatile JavaScript library that enables users to zoom in and out on images, as well as pan around them with ease.
 Designed with a focus on modern design patterns, this library supports advanced interaction methods, including double-tap zooming for MacOS trackpads and custom key bindings for a seamless user experience.

 ## Features